korkins/gsit/README.md

 ## Summary:

-Code 'gsit' simulates the transfer of unpolarized monochromatic solar radiation in a plane-parallel atmosphere over a reflecting surface.
-Both the surface and the atmosphere are homogeneous (uniform) at all directions.
-The multiple scattering is numerically solved using the deterministic method of Gauss-Seidel iterations - hence, the name.
+Code 'gsit' simulates the transfer of unpolarized, monochromatic solar radiation in a plane-parallel atmosphere over a reflecting Lambertian surface.
+Both the surface and the atmosphere are spatially homogeneous (uniform).
+Multiple scattering is solved numerically using the deterministic Gauss-Seidel iteration method - hence, the name.

-For details, see S. Korkin, A.M.
+For details, see the RT guide: S. Korkin, A.M.
 Sayer, A. Ibrahim, A. Lyapustin, "A practical guide to writing a radiative transfer code", Computer Physics Communications, 271: 108198, 2022. doi: https://doi.org/10.1016/j.cpc.2021.108198

-For a version of 'gsit' accounting for multiple layers, including solution inside atmosphere, see: https://github.com/korkins/gsit_multilayer.
+For a version of 'gsit' that accounts for multiple layers, including the solution within the atmosphere, see: https://github.com/korkins/gsit_multilayer.

 ## Instructions: